Stephen A. Hayner: Career

 While at Harvard Divinity School, Hayner experienced God's call to full-time ministry in the church.
 After receiving his degree from Gordon-Conwell Theological Seminary in 1973, he was ordained and installed as “university pastor” at University Presbyterian Church in Seattle to minister with students and faculty.
 While he was there, he utilized two sabbaticals to complete his Ph.D. in Hebrew and Semitic Studies at the University of St. Andrews in Scotland.
 After eleven years he then took the position of Vice President of Student Affairs at Seattle Pacific University.
 Throughout his time in Seattle he was also very involved with Fuller Theological Seminary extension sites and served as an adjunct professor of Old Testament.

+In 1983, he co-founded (with Mark Labberton) the Christian International Scholarship Foundation, now called Scholar Leaders.

 In 1988, he was called as President of InterVarsity Christian Fellowship, a non-denominational discipleship ministry to students on campuses across the country.
 He still found education to be extremely valuable and continued to serve as an adjunct of professor of Old Testament at a number of schools including: Gordon-Conwell Theological Seminary, Regent College, and Trinity Evangelical Divinity School.
 In 2001, he became the Senior Associate Pastor at High Point Church and the Associate Pastor at Fountain of Life Family Worship Center (now Fountain of Life Covenant Church).

 In 2003, he was called as the Peachtree Professor of Evangelism and Church Growth at Columbia Theological Seminary in Decatur, Georgia, while also serving as Scholar in Residence at Peachtree Presbyterian Church.
 In 2009, he was called as the Seminary's ninth President.